 Stories are set to become the primary way in which we communicate in social media.
-In this blog we look at the best ways you can include Stories in your social media strategy.
+In this blog we look at the best ways of how to include Stories into your social media strategy.

-First of all, let’s take a look at the rise of Stories and some up to date statistics:
+First of all, let’s take a look at their rise and some up to date statistics:

-- Stories creation and consumption grew by almost 842% on Instagram between early 2016 and 2018, as they became a staple feature of the platform
+- Creation and consumption grew by almost 842% on Instagram between early 2016 and 2018, as they became a staple feature of the platform

 - There are now 500 million daily users on Instagram (an increase of 100 million in the past six months).
 There are 150 million on Facebook, 150 million on Snapchat and 450 million on WhatsApp.
 LinkedIn and YouTube haven’t revealed any data as the feature is so new.